Corporate Stakeholders

 Some companies have staggered boards.
 In these companies, directors are divided into groups and elected separately in consecutive years, resulting in a staggered rotation of board members.
 This approach creates a situation where it takes several years to replace the entire board.

-The advantage of staggered boards lies in the continuity they offer to the company’s leadership.
-By avoiding simultaneous turnover of board members, there is a reduced need for constant reassessment of strategy and oversight by new directors.
+The advantage of staggered boards is the continuity they provide to a company’s leadership.
+By preventing the simultaneous turnover of board members, there is a less frequent need for new directors to reassess strategy and oversight.

 The downside of staggered boards is that they limit the ability of shareholders to effect a swift and major change of control at the company.
 With only a portion of the board up for re-election each year, shareholders may find it challenging to influence the board’s overall composition and direction on time.